Skip to content Skip to footer navigation

 "They usually have limited stock, colour and size options," she says.
 "Retailers are hoping the promise of big discounts gets people in, caught up in a frenzy and starting to buy things they don't want or need."

-Because many clothing retailers are offering deals at almost every turn, Narelle says it pays to keep an eye on bargains at other times.
-Some other sales may offer more savings than Black Friday, or they might include discounts on the items you're actually after.
+Because many clothing retailers are now offering deals at almost every turn, Narelle says it pays to keep an eye on bargains at other times.
+Some of these other sales may offer more savings than Black Friday, or they might include discounts on the items you're actually after.

 "With sales happening all year round, people would be better off keeping a close eye on their favourite stores and websites for sales," she suggests.